gogulamudigeethareddy/gogulamudigeethareddy/README.md

 - 👋 Hi, I’m @gogulamudi geethareddy
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in DATA
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on Python Projects
+- 💞️ I’m looking to collaborate on Python and SQL Projects
 - 📫 How to reach me gogulamudigeethareddy@gmail.com

 <!---